Labiaplasty and Labia Reduction Melbourne.

 High-intensity exercise is usually resumed around 4–6 weeks, after clearance from your surgeon.

-Can I have children after Labiaplasty?
+Can I have children after a labiaplasty?

 Yes.
 Childbirth may alter results, but the procedure does not prevent pregnancy or delivery.